WasperAI/Wasper/README.md

 There is a large overlap of their atomic “building blocks” between these apps.
 They are not open source, nor do they have a plugin system like Vscode for contributors to customize.
 We want to have something that contains all the features we love and also goes one step even further.

-Thanks for checking us out, we appreciate your interest and sincerely hope that AFFiNE resonates with you! 🎵 Checking https://wasper.app/ for more details ions.
+Thanks for checking us out, we appreciate your interest and sincerely hope that Wasper resonates with you! 🎵 Checking https://wasper.app/ for more details ions.

 ## Contributing